Chunk of Mont Blanc glacier sliding at over 1m a day

 04 Ottobre 2019

-Aosta, October 3 - Part of a section of a glacier on the Italian side of Mont Blanc that is in danger of collapsing is sliding down the mountain at a speed of 1.5 metre a day, the Val d'Aosta regional government and the safe mountain foundation at Courmayeur said FRiday, with the rate having sped up 15 cm this week..
+Aosta, October 3 - Part of a section of a glacier on the Italian side of Mont Blanc that is in danger of collapsing is sliding down the mountain at a speed of 1.5 metre a day, the Val d'Aosta regional government and the safe mountain foundation at Courmayeur said Friday, with the rate having sped up 15 cm this week.
+Raffaele Rocco, the head of planning, water resources and territory for the Valle d'Aosta region, said this 27,000-cubic-meter chunk is 10% of the section of the glacier that is in danger of breaking away.
+Regional Affairs Minister Francesco Boccia said last week that the government would mull making the Val d'Aosta a "laboratory on climate change".
+It is moving approximately three times as fast as the rest of the section, which is sliding around 30-35cm a day, and eight times as fast as the rear section which is moving at 15 centimetres a day.
+Radar has been installed to monitor this section of the Planpincieux glacier on the Grandes Jorasses mountain of the Mont Blanc massif, near Courmayeur.
+Experts say rapidly retreating glaciers, an important source of fresh water, are among the many symptoms of the human-made climate crisis.

 LE RUBRICHE